Here at the Weld Community Foundation, we like to say we get a front-row seat to all the good happening in Weld County. It’s true—we are blessed

 Multi-year proposals are not considered; however, qualified organizations that receive funding are encouraged to reapply in subsequent years.

 In order to be fair, the Greeley Rotary W. D. Farr Endowment Fund instituted a “three-year rule” requiring that an organization which receives funding for three successive years must take one year off before reapplying.
+Individual schools within Greeley-Evans School District 6 will be considered separate organizations.

 Lastly, funded programs will have an opportunity to make a presentation on their program to the Greeley Rotary Club.